Order of Friars Minor Capuchin: Modern era

 A Capuchin friar/priest ready to administer the Sacrament of Reconciliation (confession).

 Like all other Orders, the Capuchins suffered severely from the secularizations and revolutions of the end of the 18th century and the first half of the 19th; but they survived the strain, and during the latter part of the 19th century rapidly recovered ground.
 At the beginning of the 20th century there were fifty provinces with some 500 friaries and 300 hospices or lesser houses; and the number of Capuchin friars, including lay brothers, was reckoned at 9,500.
-The Capuchins still keep up their missionary work and have some 200 missionary stations in all parts of the world—notably India, Ethiopia, and parts of the former Ottoman Empire.
+The Capuchins still keep up their missionary work and have some 200 missionary stations in all parts of the world, notably in India, Ethiopia, and parts of the former Ottoman Empire.
 Though "the poorest of all Orders", it has attracted into its ranks an extraordinary number of the highest nobility and even of royalty.
 The celebrated Theobald Mathew, the apostle of Temperance in Ireland, was a Capuchin friar.

+The Capuchins attempted in 1987 to amend their constitution to open all offices to any member of the order, whether lay or ordained, but the Vatican's Congregation for Institutes of Consecrated Life insisted that the order was "clerical" and made it clear "that priests are ordinarily to be superiors at local, provincial and general levels".

 In the Imperial Crypt, underneath the Church of the Capuchins in Vienna, over 140 members of the Habsburg dynasty are buried.
 The most recent burial in the crypt was in 2011 for Otto von Habsburg, the last crown prince of Austria-Hungary and eldest son of the last Austrian Emperor, the Blessed Charles of Austria.

 As of 18 2018, there were 10,480 Capuchins worldwide, of whom 7,070 were priests, living and working in 108 countries around the world: Africa: 1,357; South America: 1,657; North America: 664; Asia-Oceania: 2,339; Western Europe: 3,500; Central-Eastern Europe: 769.
 In Great Britain there are currently five Capuchin friaries, and eight in Ireland.

-The worldwide head of the Order, called the Minister General, is currently Friar Roberto Genuin.
+The worldwide head of the Order, called the Minister General, is currently friar Roberto Genuin.

 India

 The community of Bettiah Christians was founded after a Capuchin friar Joseph Mary cured the queen of Bettiah of a malady and was invited by Maharaja Dhurup Singh of the Bettiah Raj to stay.
-This appointment that was approved by Pope Benedict XIV on 1 May 1742.
+This appointment was approved by Pope Benedict XIV on 1 May 1742.